Design (DSGN) - Personal Computing Guidance

 To succeed and thrive, students majoring or minoring in Design (DSGN) must be agile and mobile, equipped and prepared to create, edit, present, and collaborate on design work in a variety of locations both on and off campus.

-The Design program requires majors and minors to own and maintain a robust personal laptop equipped with the software they will need to excel in their coursework and effectively engage with their peers, instructors, and community partners.
+The Design program requires majors and minors to own and maintain a robust personal laptop equipped with the macOS or Windows operating system and the software they will need to excel in their coursework and effectively engage with their peers, instructors, and community partners.

 A responsible Design student keeps their laptop in good working order by...

 - taking measures to protect it from damage and theft.

 - routinely deleting files they no longer need.